 They are also in charge of designing energy-efficient projects that help control water and energy usage.
 Design specifications, budget restrictions, and legal requirements set forth at the start of a project that an ESG manager will be tasked with ensuring are enforced.

 Manufacturing is also very labor and energy-intensive.
-As such, the majority of ESG energy managers will find a diverse range of positions available in the sector, making it one of the best-paying jobs in energy.
+As such, most ESG energy managers will find diverse positions available in the financial sector, making it one of the best-paying jobs in energy.

-Certification is required on a regular basis as well.
-Being that these positions require an in-depth knowledge of resource management, it is a great way to set a strong foundation for a career in sustainability.
+Certification is required regularly as well.
+Since these positions require an in-depth knowledge of resource management, it is a great way to set a strong foundation for a career in sustainability.

 See Related: Best ESG Funds to Invest for Impact